 Introducing the One Touch Method.
 As its name suggests, all you’re trying to do is get to the chord as quickly as possible without looking.
-Then when you grab it right the first time, you want to remove your hand just as fast.
+When you grab it right the first time, you want to remove your hand just as fast.

-This method will help you to solidify the chord in your memory while building your muscle memory.
+This method will help you solidify the chord in your memory while building your muscle memory.

 Correct yourself if you get it wrong.
-Then on the next attempt pay extra attention to how you hand feel before you remove it.
+Then on the next attempt, pay extra attention to how your hand feels before you remove it.
 Go on!
 Give it a go!

 Step 4: Use it in a song

 To really remember this new guitar chord, we need to use it in a song.
-Pick a song with this chord in, then play the song for as long as you can.
+Pick a song with this chord in, then play the song for as long as possible.
 Find another song with this chord in it and play that too.

-By applying this new chord, you pass it from your short term memory to your long term memory.
-This means you’re more likely to remember it.
-If you do then it’ll be easier to recall.
+By applying this new chord, you pass it from your short-term memory to your long-term memory.
+So, you’re more likely to remember and recall it.

 Step 5: Tag it to a style and use

 Certain chords have their own use and can’t always come out to play!
-Like E9 or Bbm7#5 for example.
-Luckily for us, our E chord can be used every time we see an E chord.
+E9 or Bbm7#5 for example.
+Luckily, our E chord can be used every time we see an E chord.

 You should also consider if your guitar chord has a special use or is it just a general chord that you can use all the time?

 Most of the chords you’ll ever learn will be general ones that you can use all the time.
-However, there are some that will be great for one application yet won’t work for others.
+However, some will be great for one application yet won’t work for others.
 So, we need to think about what I call tagging to a style.

-For a style like Bossa Nova, I have a set of guitar chords which are all commonly used in this style.
+For a style like Bossa Nova, I have a set of guitar chords that are all commonly used in this style.